uasal/uasal.github.io/_posts/2024-04-22_jaren_defense.md

 *Dr. Ashcraft celebrating in the LOFT lab space.
 Photo credit: Maggie Kautz*

+P.S., if you're interested in some of the awesome open-source software Jaren has developed, check out his [github!](https://github.com/Jashcraf)

-P.S., we're hoping to have more blog authors and more regular posts, so stay tuned!
+P.P.S., we're hoping to have more blog authors and more regular posts, so stay tuned!